megatron-mejia/insta-cred/README.md

 Security: Ensure the credential is encrypted/stored properly, while access rights are enforced on specific permissions

 # Conclusion
-This architecture provides a robust, secure, and scalable solution for managing on-demand, temporary access to resources in AWS.
+This architecture provides a robust, secure, and scalable solution for managing on-demand, temporary access to resources.
 The system ensures that credentials are issued only for a limited time, and users are required to check in credentials after use.
 The audit trail ensures that all actions are tracked for security and compliance purposes.
 This can be improved to accommodate more complex systems with additional features like role-based access control, multi-tenancy, and distributed credential stores in the future.